Capital One SavorOne Cash Rewards Credit Card review

 Intro purchase APR

-The Capital One® SavorOne® Cash Rewards Credit Card comes with a $0 annual fee, a $200 signup bonus and 3% cash back on dining and entertainment purchases, and 5% cash back on Uber Eats until January 31, 2021.
-You’ll also earn 2% cash back at grocery stores.
+The Capital One SavorOne Cash Rewards Credit Card is one of the more well known dining and entertainment credit cards on the market.
+It comes with a $0 annual fee, a $200 signup bonus after you spend $500 in purchases within your first 3 months, and 3% cash back on groceries, dining, entertainment and select streaming purchases.
+Until January 31, 2023, you’ll also earn 8% cash back on Vivid Seating purchases.
 This is a solid set of rewards, considering the card has no annual fee.

-In addition, you get to use 15 months of 0% intro APR period on purchases, which can be handy if you’re looking to make a large purchase and carry the balance without interest.
+In addition, you get to use 15 months of 0% intro APR period on purchases reverting to 14.99% to 24.99% variable, which can be handy if you’re looking to make a large purchase and carry the balance without interest.

 - Go to the provider's site and click Apply now.